MooersLab/pymolsnips/README.md

 This table is redundant with the ls snippet.

 The [<em>yasnippets</em>](https://www.emacswiki.org/emacs/Yasnippet) package is used to manage snippets in <em>Emacs</em>.
-This package is installed with a builtin package manager.
+This package is installed with a built-in package manager.

 Each snippet is stored in a single file.
 The files are stored in a subfolder in the hidden folder <code>~.eamcs.d/plugins/</code> in the home directory.